sssinghm/CS661-F1-Insights/README.md

 ---

-## 📚 Acknowledgements
+# 🙏 Acknowledgements

 - Formula 1
 - Plotly
 - Dash
+- Dash Bootstrap Components
 - Dash Leaflet
 - OpenStreetMap
-- Bootstrap
-- Kaggle
+- Kaggle Formula 1 Dataset

+---
+If you found this project useful, please consider giving it a ⭐ on GitHub.

+It helps others discover the project and motivates future improvements.